greg-js/arch-wiki-md-repo/wiki/_content/MacBook.md

 **Tip:** If you have installed OS in EFI mode and NVIDIA binary drivers are working only in BIOS mode (e.g. you get black screen on EFI boot), try this approach: [http://askubuntu.com/a/613573/492886](http://askubuntu.com/a/613573/492886)

-For MacBooks with NVIDIA graphics, for the backlight to work properly you may need the [nvidia-bl](https://aur.archlinux.org/packages/nvidia-bl/)<sup><small>AUR</small></sup> package.
+For MacBooks with NVIDIA graphics, for the backlight to work properly you may need the [nvidia-bl](https://aur.archlinux.org/packages/nvidia-bl/) package.

 **Tip:**

 *   If backlight control does not work after installing nvidia-bl, you should [blacklist](/index.php/Kernel_modules#Blacklisting "Kernel modules") apple_bl kernel module.
 *   If backlight control does not work even this way, try setting module parameters, e.g. `options nvidiabl screen_type=3 min=0 max=44000` in `/etc/modprobe.conf` in case of MacBook Air 3.2
-*   Alternatively, you can choose to use the [pommed-light](https://aur.archlinux.org/packages/pommed-light/)<sup><small>AUR</small></sup> package.
+*   Alternatively, you can choose to use the [pommed-light](https://aur.archlinux.org/packages/pommed-light/) package.
 If you do so, you may wish to change the step settings in `/etc/pommed.conf.mactel` to something around 5000-10000 depending on how many levels of brightness you desire.
 The max brightness is around 80000, so take that into account.

 ##### MacBookPro5,5, NVIDIA and secondary display

 As of January 1 2011, the latest NVIDIA drivers (290.10) might not work properly when a secondary display is used (tested with TwinView), NVIDIA's current [long-live supported](http://www.nvnews.net/vbulletin/showthread.php?t=122606) 275xx drivers seem to work fine.
-Install [nvidia-275xx](https://aur.archlinux.org/packages/nvidia-275xx/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/nvidia-275xx)]</sup> and [nvidia-utils-275xx](https://aur.archlinux.org/packages/nvidia-utils-275xx/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/nvidia-utils-275xx)]</sup>, and possibly [lib32-nvidia-utils-275xx](https://aur.archlinux.org/packages/lib32-nvidia-utils-275xx/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/lib32-nvidia-utils-275xx)]</sup> if you are on x86_64 system and want 32-bits support.
+Install [nvidia-275xx](https://aur.archlinux.org/packages/nvidia-275xx/) and [nvidia-utils-275xx](https://aur.archlinux.org/packages/nvidia-utils-275xx/), and possibly [lib32-nvidia-utils-275xx](https://aur.archlinux.org/packages/lib32-nvidia-utils-275xx/) if you are on x86_64 system and want 32-bits support.

 MacBookPro5,5 has an NVIDIA 9400m graphics card.
 This problem might apply to other devices as well.

 #### Touchpad

 The touchpad should have basic functionality by default.
-A true multitouch driver which behaves very similarly to native OS X is included in the [xf86-input-multitouch-git](https://aur.archlinux.org/packages/xf86-input-multitouch-git/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/xf86-input-multitouch-git)]</sup> package.
+A true multitouch driver which behaves very similarly to native OS X is included in the [xf86-input-multitouch-git](https://aur.archlinux.org/packages/xf86-input-multitouch-git/) package.
 It supports 1, 2 and 3 finger gestures, including differentiation between horizontal and vertical 3 finger swipe.
 Additional details are available at [the driver's project page](http://bitmath.org/code/multitouch/).

 xf86-input-multitouch-git does not support any sort of configuration without editing the driver's source.
 Some users are also experiencing issues with false clicks from palm touches.
-There is now a much more configurable fork available as [xf86-input-mtrack-git](https://aur.archlinux.org/packages/xf86-input-mtrack-git/)<sup><small>AUR</small></sup>.
+There is now a much more configurable fork available as [xf86-input-mtrack-git](https://aur.archlinux.org/packages/xf86-input-mtrack-git/).
 Configuration options are documented in the [readme](https://github.com/BlueDragonX/xf86-input-mtrack).

 The following mtrack options work well on a MacBook7,1: